Individuals with Disabilities in Tucson: Education, Employment, and Earnings in 2022

 In 2022, the educational achievement of individuals with disabilities in the U.S., Arizona, and Tucson MSA was lower compared to the overall population (age 25 +).
 Nationally, 34.7% of individuals held a bachelor's degree or higher, while only 19.4% of individuals with disabilities achieved the same level of education.
 In Arizona, 21.1% of disabled individuals attained a bachelor's degree or higher, and in Tucson MSA, the percentage was 24.9%.
 These figures represent a difference of more than 11 percentage points compared to the general population.
 Arizona (34.8%) and the Tucson MSA (34.7%) had a higher percentage of disabled individuals with some college or associate's degree compared to the national average for that demographic group (28.8%).
 Table 1 displays the educational attainment of the disabled people (age 25+) to the educational attainment of the total population.

-In 2022, the Tucson MSA had a larger share of residents with disabilities with a bachelor’s degree at 24.9%, than the nation (19.4%) and the state (21.1%).
+In 2022, the Tucson MSA had a larger share of residents with disabilities with a bachelor’s degree or higher at 24.9%, than the nation (19.4%) and the state (21.1%).
 In contrast, Tucson posted a relatively small share of people with disabilities who reported a high school or equivalent as the highest education level (25.3%) when compared to the U.S. (33.4%).
 Figure 1 illustrates the percentage of population with disabilities (25+) by level of education in the U.S, Arizona and the Tucson MSA.

 Children with disabilities may have limited social and economic opportunities according to UNICEF.
 As highlighted by Aron and Loprest (2012) the special education system has given children with disabilities greater access to public education, established an infrastructure for educating them, helped with the earlier identification of disabilities, and promoted greater inclusion of these children alongside their nondisabled peers.

 The Individuals with Disabilities Education Act of 2004 (IDEA) authorizes formula grants to states as well as discretionary grants to higher education institutions and other non-profit organizations to support research, demonstrations, technology and personnel development, and parent training.
 During the 2021-22 school year, 72,164,737 people in the U.S. aged 6 to 21 years enrolled in school.
-Of those, 6,881,439, or 9.5%, received special education services under the IDEA Act, Part B. Among 50 states, Arizona ranked 15th (8.6%) in receiving special education under the IDEA Act and fifth among 10 western states.
+Of those, 6,881,439, or 9.5%, received special education services under the IDEA, Part B. Among 50 states, Arizona ranked 15th (8.6%) in receiving special education under the IDEA and fifth among 10 western states.
 Hawaii had the smallest percentage (6.2%), while Maine had the largest percentage (13.0%) (See Figure 2).

 There were 137,719 students in Arizona ages 6 to 21 who received special education in the school year 2021-22.
 Of these, 39.6% were in the specific learning disabilities category, followed by the speech or language impairments category (15.3%) and other health impairments (12.0%).
 These three categories alone represented nearly 70% of the total reported disabilities.
 Figure 3 shows the number of students in Arizona, served under IDEA, by disability type.